 This is a follow up to my article reviewing the exhibit at Artechouse DC.

-If you’re interested in Processing or any of the other tools that I suspect the artists behind the Artechouse DC exhibit used, you should absolutely check out some of the links below.
+If you’re interested in popular creative coding tools like Processing I suspect the artists behind the Artechouse DC exhibit used, you should absolutely check out some of the links below.

 While I certainly can’t guarantee that learning Processing will ever get you selected to exhibit at Artechouse, you will come away with a better understanding of how some of these art exhibits are formed.
 There’s also tools like Arduino which I am sure were involved at some point.